Data-Driven Batch Localization and SLAM Using Koopman Linearization: Related Work

 \section{Related Work}

 Two common concepts for data-driven algorithms are kernel embeddings~\cite{Hofmann} and the Koopman operator~\cite{Koopman}, both used to transform a system into a simpler form in a high-dimensional space.
 Kernel methods lift the system by embedding probability distributions in high-dimensional spaces~\cite{song}, and there has been some work on kernelized state estimation and SLAM for limited model types using Gaussian processes~\cite{GPBayes},~\cite{wifi-slam} and kernel embeddings~\cite{ksmoother}.
 However, pure kernel methods scale poorly, typically cubically with the amount of training data.
 Koopman-based methods, on the other hand, work by lifting the variables directly, and both the model-learning process and the inference process typically scale well with data~\cite{dmd-big-book-compact}.
 There is some work on Koopman-based state estimation, validated for small problems in simulation~\cite{koopman-const-convex},~\cite{koopman-nonlinear-se}.
-However, validations on real-world datasets are limited, and efficient learning and inference techniques have yet to be developed for state-estimation problems such as SLAM.
-Rather, most of the attention on Koopman in robotics has been on control for nonlinear systems~\cite{koopman-control},~\cite{mauroy_2020_koopman}.
-There is limited work on using the Koopman operator to lift batch optimization problems in general, typically applications with short time horizons such as model-predictive control~\cite{koopman-mpc}.
+However, validations on real-world datasets are limited, and efficient learning and inference techniques have yet to be developed for large-scale state-estimation problems such as SLAM.
+Rather, most of the attention on Koopman in robotics has been on filtering~\cite{koopman-estimation-power-systems} or model-predictive control for nonlinear systems~\cite{koopman-control},~\cite{mauroy_2020_koopman},~\cite{koopman-mpc}, which are applications with short time horizons.
+In general, there is limited work on using the Koopman operator to lift and solve large batch optimization problems, including SLAM.

+There is a large body of work on system identification with kernels~\cite{kernel-system-id}, \cite{rkhs-inverse-dynamics} and Koopman techniques~\cite{reproject-eg}, \cite{koopman-system-id}, \cite{koopman-system-id-soft-robot}.
+These methods solve linear-like optimization problems a lifted space and typically have better convergence properties than classic methods.
+However, there is little work on actually employing the identified lifted models for state estimation.
+Converting them back into the original state space and using classic nonlinear estimation methods would still be challenging, especially if the models are noisy or high dimensional~\cite{barfoot-txtbk}.
+Instead, we seek a data-driven method that both identifies the models and employs them for estimation efficiently in the lifted space.

 One method for data-driven state estimation is KoopSE~\cite{kooplin}, which lifts a control-affine system such that standard batch linear-Gaussian state estimation methods can be used.
 KoopSE is validated on a mobile robot dataset.
 However, KoopSE incorporates all of the measurements as part of one large model for the whole environment.
 Thus, when carrying out localization, the landmarks are required to be at the same positions at test time as during training.
 With no explicit specification for the landmarks, this formulation also cannot be used for SLAM.
 This paper aims to begin filling this gap by formulating data-driven bilinear localization and SLAM for control-affine systems.